artisansdk/cqrs/readme.md

   This is typically used like `$this->dispatcher()->dispatch($class)->run()` to compose the runnable class then run it.
-It can also be used to dynamically forward events like `$this->dispatcher()->creating($user)` which will fire a `Creating` event with the user model as argument.
+It can also be used to dynamically forward events like `$this->dispatcher()->creating($user)` which will fire a `Creating` event with the user as argument.
 - `CQRS::call($class, $arguments)` directly composes then runs the class with the passed arguments.
 - `CQRS::command($class)` to compose a command using the dispatcher but not run it (use `call()` instead).